PyRetri/PyRetri/README.md

 - **Modular Design**: We decompose the deep learning based image retrieval into several stages and users can easily construct an image retrieval pipeline by selecting and combining different modules.
 - **Flexible Loading**: The toolbox is able to adapt to load several types of model parameters, including parameters with the same keys and shape, parameters with different keys, and parameters with the same keys but different shapes.
 - **Support of  Multiple Methods**: The toolbox directly supports several popluar methods designed for deep learning based image retrieval, which is also suitable for person re-identification.
-- **Combinations Search Tool**: We provide the pipeline combinations search scripts to help users to find the optimal combinations of these supported methods with various hyper-parameters.
+- **Configuration Search Tool**: We provide the pipeline combinations search scripts to help users to find the optimal combinations of these supported methods with various hyper-parameters.

 ### Supported Methods